mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Non-classical logics (and sometimes alternative logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
 There are several ways in which this is done, including by way of extensions, deviations, and variations.

 ## Noumenon
-In metaphysics, the **noumenon** is a posited object or event that exists independently of human sense or perception.
-The term noumenon is generally used in relation to the term *phenomenon*, which refers to anything that can be apprehended by, or is an object of, the senses.
+[philosophy] Noumenon is a posited object or event that exists independently of human sense or perception.
+Noumenon is contrasted with phenomenon, which refers to anything that can be apprehended by (or is an object of) the senses.

 ## Phenomenon
-In metaphysics, the *noumenon* is a posited object or event that exists independently of human sense or perception.
-The term noumenon is generally used in relation to the term **phenomenon**, which refers to anything that can be apprehended by, or is an object of, the senses.
+[philosophy] The term "phenomenon" refers to anything that can be apprehended by (or is an object of) the senses.
+Phenomenon is contrasted with noumenon, which is a posited object or event that exists independently of human sense or perception.

 ## Philosophical logic
-Philosophical logic refers to those areas of philosophy in which recognized methods of logic have traditionally been used to solve or advance the discussion of philosophical problems.
-Among these, Sybil Wolfram highlights the study of argument, meaning, and truth, while Colin McGinn presents identity, existence, predication, necessity and truth as the main topics of his book on the subject.Philosophical logic also addresses extensions and alternatives to traditional, "classical" logic known as "non-classical" logics.
+[philosophy] Philosophical logic refers to those areas of philosophy in which recognized methods of logic have traditionally been used to solve or advance the discussion of philosophical problems.
+Among these are the study of argument, meaning, and truth, but also of identity, existence, predication, necessity and truth.
+Philosophical logic also addresses extensions and alternatives to traditional classical logics, known as non-classical logics.

 ## Philosophy of logic
 Following the developments in formal logic with symbolic logic in the late nineteenth century and mathematical logic in the twentieth, topics traditionally treated by logic not being part of formal logic have tended to be termed either philosophy of logic or philosophical logic if no longer simply logic.
 Compared to the history of logic the demarcation between philosophy of logic and philosophical logic is of recent coinage and not always entirely clear.

 ## Predicate
-A predicate takes an entity (or entities) in the *domain of discourse* as input and maps it to a truth value, outputing either True or False.
-A predicate is a statement that may be true or false depending on the values of its variables.
-If a predicate `P` means "is a member of set `S`", then, when used in the set builder notation, it can indicate set membership such that `P(x)` is true if `x` belongs to that set `S`.
-The types of predicates that take a single input (here `x`) are also called *properties*; the polyadic predicates are called *(polyadic) relations*, most commonly, they are binary and called *(binary) relations*.
+A predicate is a statement that takes argument variables, which range over the elements of the domain of discourse, and maps them to a truth value.
+In the case there are two such input variables, such a predicate is called a (binary) predicate or a (binary) relation.
+A unary predicate is often called a property.
+Predicates of larger arity may also be called relations.

+If a predicate `P` marks the property "is divisible by 2", then `P(x)` is a statement of one variable `x`.
+However, the DOD must be specified so we know what individuals this variable ranges over.
+For example, if used inside a set builder notation like `𝔼 = { x | ∀x ∈ ℕ. P(x) }`, it indicates that a natural number `x` belongs to the set `𝔼` if `P(x)` holds.

-## Predicate symbols
+## Predicate symbol
-Predicates are represented by a predicate symbol (single capital letter) and they are used to denote properties of objects and relationships among them.
+Predicates are represented by a predicate symbol used to denote properties of objects and relations between them.
 Each predicate has an associated arity.
-Unary predicates represent positive or nagative properties of objects.
-For example, φ(x) could stand to mean that an object x is an odd number; i.e. x has a property of being odd.
-Polyadic predicates represent relations between objects.
-For example, if F stands for a function, we can denote it by F(x,y).
+Unary predicates represent positive or negative properties of objects.
+For example, `φ(x)` could mean that an object `x` is an odd number, i.e. `x` has a property of being odd.
+Polyadic predicates represent relations between objects, possibly denoted by `R(x,y)`, or `xRy` for binary relations.
+Common binary relations frequently have own dedicated infix symbol, e.g. `x <= y`.

 ## Premise
 A premise is a statement that an argument claims will induce or justify a conclusion.
 A premise is an assumption that something is true.